NLnetLabs/krill/doc/development/05_repo_manager.md

 Note that it writes the empty repository as part of the initialization process.
 We do this, because that gives users an opportunity to verify that the repository content can be accessed.
-In particular: expect an RRDP notify.xml and a snapshot.xml containing 0 entries to be published.
+In particular: expect an RRDP notification.xml and a snapshot.xml containing 0 entries to be published.

 If it is found that the repository is not set up correctly, then it can be 'cleared'